 Volunteering is an investment in your career, community, and mood.
 By giving your time to volunteer, you’re increasing self-awareness, developing new skills, networking with a variety of people, and positively impacting the lives of others.
 If you’re thinking about changing your career, volunteering is a low-commitment way to test the waters.
 You can volunteer for just a few hours on Thursday evening or Saturday afternoon.
 You can make your resume more impressive by adding a “Volunteering Activities” section, which future employers will certainly find commendable.
-Plus, you can also create a Levo Career Card to document your volunteering experiences and share them with friends.
+Plus, you can also explore volunteer events ideas and create a Levo Career Card to document your experiences.

 Volunteering is a great way to give back to your community, and there are many opportunities available during the Fall season.
 Here are some ideas:

 October is National Breast Cancer Awareness month.
 With this being said, you can buy “pink” products or explore volunteer opportunities with the Breast Cancer Fund to help those in need.
 “Volunteering with the Breast Cancer Fund offers an opportunity to make a real impact to stop this disease before it starts.
 We are the leading national organization working to prevent breast cancer by eliminating our exposure to toxic chemicals linked to the disease,” said Ena Do, director of marketing and communications for the Breast Cancer Fund.
 By clicking here, you can explore different ways to volunteer.

 2. Plan a Halloween costume drive.